iml-gddaiss/magtogoek/README.md

     }
 }
 ```
-Note that in Magtogoek, instrument are refered to as sensors.
+Note that in Magtogoek, instruments are refered to as sensors.

 The different sensors(instruemnts) of a a platform (ship, mooring, buoy, drifet, Rossete, etc) can therefore be place in the same platform limiting the risk of error in the platform metadata across.
 Platform\_id should include the year or the version of the platform and a new platform should be added if any modification is made to a sensor or to the platform.